 Certain critical issues arose during the first stage of full-scale production on the project to expand the Panama Canal which, due to their specific characteristics and the materiality of the work to which they relate, made it necessary to significantly negatively revise the estimates made during the early phases of the project.
 The most critical issues related, inter alia, to the geological characteristics of the excavation areas, specifically with respect to the raw materials required to produce concrete and the processing of such raw materials during normal production activities.
-Additional problems arose due to the adoption by the customer of operational and management procedures substantially different from those contractually agreed, specifically with regard to the processes for the approval of technical and design solutions suggested by the contractor.
-These facts, continued in 2013 and 2014.
-Faced with the customer's persistent unwillingness to reasonably implement appropriate, contractually provided for measures to manage such disputes, the contractor - and thus the original contracting partners - was forced to acknowledge the resulting impossibility to continue the construction activities needed to complete the project at its full and exclusive risk by undertaking the relevant entire financial burden without any guarantee of the commencement of objective negotiations with the counterparty.
-In this context, at the end of 2013, formal notice was sent to the customer to inform it of the intention to immediately suspend work if the customer refused once again to address this dispute in accordance with a contractual approach based on good faith and the willingness of all parties to reach a reasonable agreement.
+Additional problems arose due to the adoption by the Client of operational and management procedures substantially different from those contractually agreed, specifically with regard to the processes for the approval of technical and design solutions suggested by the contractor.
+These facts, which were the subject of specific disclosures in previous reports published by the Group, continued in 2013 and 2014.
+Faced with the Client's persistent unwillingness to reasonably implement appropriate, contractually provided for measures to manage such disputes, the contractor - and thus the original contracting partners - was forced to acknowledge the resulting impossibility to continue the construction activities needed to complete the project at its full and exclusive risk by undertaking the relevant entire financial burden without any guarantee of the commencement of objective negotiations with the counterparty.
+In this context, at the end of 2013, formal notice was sent to the Client to inform it of the intention to immediately suspend work if the Client refused once again to address this dispute in accordance with a contractual approach based on good faith and the willingness of all parties to reach a reasonable agreement.

 Negotiations between the parties, supported by the respective consultants and legal experts, were carried out through February 2014 and, on 13 March 2014, an agreement was signed.
-The essential elements of the agreement provided that the contractor would resume works and functionally complete them by 31 December 2015, while the customer and contracting companies agreed to provide financial support for the works to be finished up to a maximum of about \in 1.3 billion.
-The customer met its obligation by granting a moratorium on the refunding of already disbursed contract advances totalling \in 729 million and disbursing additional advances amounting to \in 91 million.
-The group of contracting companies met their obligation by directly disbursing \notin 91 million and additional financial resources, through the conversion into cash of existing performance guarantees totalling \notin 360 million.
+The essential elements of the agreement provided that the contractor would resume works and functionally complete them by 31 December 2015, while the Client and contracting companies agreed to provide financial support for the works to be finished up to a maximum of about $\in 1.3$ billion.
+The Client met its obligation by granting a moratorium on the refunding of already disbursed contract advances totalling $\in 729$ million and disbursing additional advances amounting to $\notin 91$ million.
+The group of contracting companies met their obligation by directly disbursing $\notin 91$ million and additional financial resources, through the conversion into cash of existing performance guarantees totalling $\notin 360$ million.

-While the 13 March 2014 agreement provided for financial support to complete the Canal, claims were made by the contractor Grupo Unidos por el Canal S.A. ("GUPC") to the customer during the contract's execution.
+While the 13 March 2014 agreement provided for financial support to complete the Canal, claims were made by the contractor Grupo Unidos por el Canal S.A. ("GUPC") to the Client during the contract's execution.

-After the pre-litigation stage before the Dispute Adjudication Board ("DAB") to discuss the claims as provided for contractually, there are a number of separate arbitration hearings ongoing before the International Chamber of Commerce ("ICC") in Miami, Florida between GUPC (with its European partners Sacyr, Webuild (previously Impregilo) and Jan De Nul and the Panama Canal Authority ("PCA") as described below:
+After the pre-litigation stage before the Dispute Adjudication Board ("DAB") to discuss the claims as provided for contractually, there are a number of separate arbitration hearings ongoing before the International Chamber of Commerce in Miami, Florida between GUPC (with its European partners Sacyr, Webuild (previously Impregilo) and Jan De Nul) and the Panama Canal Authority ("PCA") as described below: